bhuvanajr/QA-App/README.md

 # QA-App
-An app to view, add, edit and delete question and answers
+An application to view, add, edit and delete question and answers

 Currently the user can:
 - view the question and answer list